 On the Running tab, set:

 (Remember that the gradient-driven algorithm cannot be run with multiple MPI processes.)

 Using the settings above, this job took 2 minutes on our system.

 Analysing the results¶

-You could look at the output map from the gradient-driven algorithm (
+You can look at the output map in 2D slices through the 3D map by selecting

 InitialModel/job015/initial_model.mrc from the button.
 We like looking at 3D maps in 2D slices, as it is a good way to assess artifacts, for example streaks in the solvent region.
 You may also want to look at your map in 3D, with a 3D viewer like UCSF chimera.